 David Unger, an award-winning writer and the director of the Publishing Certificate Program at City College, will receive the Miguel Ángel Asturias Literature Prize, October 31, in Guatemala’s National Theater.
 The award is given out in honor of the 1967 Nobel Laureate in Literature who was from Guatemala.
 Mr. Unger, who is Guatemalan-born, will be honored for his lifetime achievements.

 Marta Bengoa named IIE Fellow

-Professor Marta Bengoa of the Economics and Business Department, and director of the Graduate Program in Economics in the Colin Powell School, was on October 14 appointed an External Research Fellow by the Institute of International Economics (IIE) at University Jaume I and University of Valencia.
-She is one of two fellows named this year at what ranks among the top ten economics departments in Spain.
+Professor Marta Bengoa, director of the Graduate Program in Economics in the Colin Powell School, was on October 14 appointed an External Research Fellow by the Institute of International Economics (IIE) at University Jaume I and University of Valencia.
+She is one of two fellows named this year at what ranks among the top 10 economics departments in Spain.

 Professor Bengoa joins the institute, which includes external scholars from Austria, France, Germany and Hungary.
 She will develop various lines of work in the field of international economic relations linked to the analysis and study of the specialization on production, foreign direct investment and trade in different regions and countries.
 She will also be teaching seminars and mentoring some of the PhD students enrolled in the program.

 CCNY Researchers Receive $5 Million in Federal Grants